dewan-ahmed/harness-lab/README.md

 ## Artifact Registry

+TODO: (This is a docs update assuming Harness Open Source instance is running on port 3000)
+- For local installations, add `host.docker.internal:3000` as an insecure-registry in your docker config.
+- For cloud VM installations, add `YOUR_IP:3000` as an insecure-registry in your docker config.

 ### Create an Artifact Registry

 1. Navigate to **Artifact Registries --> + New Artifact Registry** and create a new artifact registry named "harness-reg".